-From 1 January 2017, corporate income tax was reduced to a single rate of 9%, which is applicable to all levels of net income.
-2009 saw the introduction of an additional profit based energy industry tax which is levied on energy supplying companies.
-The rate is 31%, with deductions allowable for certain capital expenditures.
+From 1 January 2017, corporate income tax is a single rate of 9%, which is applicable to all levels of net income.
+There is also a profit based energy industry tax of 31% levied on energy supplying companies with deductions allowable for certain capital expenditures.
 TXM is the operator and there are no outstanding work commitments on the Makó Production Licence.